lgnbhl/felixl.github.io/_posts/2019-11-07-swiss-data.md

     ## $ geschlecht      <fct> Geschlecht - Total, Geschlecht - Total, Geschlec…
     ## $ value           <dbl> 143526.0, 142744.5, 141537.9, 139210.4, 137686.8…

-The dataset contains information about the number of cross-border worker by quarter (`quartal`), Swiss municipality (`arbeitsgemeinde`) and gender (`geschlecht`).
+The dataset contains information about the number of cross-border workers by quarter (`quartal`), Swiss municipality (`arbeitsgemeinde`) and gender (`geschlecht`).

-Notice that `value` is a pondered value: each worker get a weighted point between 0-1 according to the number of our of works he/she is doing (see more [here](https://www.bfs.admin.ch/bfs/de/home/statistiken/arbeit-erwerb/erhebungen/ggs.html)).
+Notice that `value` is a pondered value: each worker get a weighted point between 0-1 according to the number of hours of works he/she is doing (see more [here](https://www.bfs.admin.ch/bfs/de/home/statistiken/arbeit-erwerb/erhebungen/ggs.html)).
-It is therefore more appropriate to speak about “cross-bording work” as the value of two men working half time in a Swiss municipality is equal to a full time cross-border working woman.
+It is therefore more appropriate to speak about “cross-border work” as the value of two men working half time in a Swiss municipality is equal to a full time cross-border working woman.